Sunday, July 30, 2017

 Look closely here and you will see the shipyard's updated take on the sagefuri.
 The plumb bob and string swing against a plexiglass window with the proper angles for the string pre-marked.
 Very slick.

 We used bamboo wedges to open our seams when sawing through the joints; the shipyard uses aluminum wedges.
-Again, very smart as there is much less danger in damaging the teeth of the saw if you inadvertently hit the soft aluminum.
+Again, very smart as there is much less danger in damaging the teeth of the saw if you inadvertently hit the soft aluminum, though the same is true of the bamboo wedges.

 He used the nata, or hatchet, to rough out his plugs.
 Nasu san used an axe.